 Nine (9) semester hours in Christianity are required for graduation in any major.
-These are basic courses designed for all college students and not for church vocations students alone.
-In addition to its support of the core curriculum, the Department of Theology offers majors in Biblical Languages and Christianity.
+These are basic courses designed for all College students and not for church vocations students alone.
+In addition to its support of the core curriculum, the Department of Theology offers a major in Christianity.